falconsmilie/backendcodechallenge/SETUP.md

 ```

 ## Setup Dependencies
-Run the following `composer` command from the `source` folder of the application.
+Run the following `composer` command from the `source/` folder of the application.
 This will also create the `.env` for
 the application.

 ```